bruno-oliveira/MEAN-repo/Angular/AngularHelloWorld/Angular2-Quickstart.md

 Inside the component method, we shall place an object with two properties, called _selector_ and _template_.

 The first one, is responsible to define which will be the HTML tag that we need to use when starting our Angular 2 app.
+The second one, will be responsible to define a template (typically an HTML file) that will be associated with that component.